p-casgrain/Q2.jl/readme.md

 end
 ```

+### General Notes
+ - Any null time or numeric value is converted to a `missing` when it is in an Atomic list.
+For example the list `0 2 3 0Nj` in q will converted to a `Union{Float64,Missing}[0,2,3,missing]`, however this conversion will not occur if this is a mixed list or an atom, since it is impossible to know the type of the `missing` value in these cases.
+ - Unsupported kdb types for conversions: GUIDs, Functions

 ## kdb/q interface

 Once installed (see below), run `\l J.q` to load the package.
 Julia session is started on package load.